ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 !!! note

-    In the eZ Publish Platform 5.x install `web/var` is a symlink to `ezpublish_legacy/var`, so if you can't find it in path above you can instead copy the storage files from the similar `ezpublish_legacy/var[/<site_name>]/storage` path.
+    In the eZ Publish Platform 5.x install `web/var` is a symlink to `ezpublish_legacy/var`, so if you can't find it in path above you can instead copy the storage files to the similar `ezpublish_legacy/var[/<site_name>]/storage` path.

 #####  2.7 Re-apply permissions and update composer